Gabriel-vzh2vs/SYS3062.github.io/rootfile.md

   variances of system variables.
 Statistical independence and lack thereof.

-- Construction of single confidence intervals with adjustmentments for skewness.
+- Construction of single confidence intervals with adjustments for skewness.
 Construction of multiple, simultaneous confidence intervals and the Bonferroni correction.